MSFT-davidgregory/ADFSHydrationToolkit/README.md

   **Start-ADFSServerToken**

-Regardless of whether you install the scheduled task or run it manually, the script will do a random number of authentication attempts (<500) against each app and even include a wrong password here or there to simulate real world activity.
+Regardless of whether you install the scheduled task or run it manually, the script will do a random number of authentication attempts (<500) against each app and even include a wrong password 50% of the time to simulate real world activity.

 ## Steps to Run Manually